Marxist historiography: In India

-In India Marxist historiography takes the form of Marxian historiography where Marxian techniques of analysis are used but Marxist political intentions and prescriptions are discarded.
+In India Marxist historiography takes the form of Marxian historiography where Marxian techniques of analysis are used but Marxist political intentions and prescriptions are discarded in most cases.

 B. N. Datta and D. D. Kosambi are considered the founding fathers of Marxist historiography in India.
 D. D. Kosambi, a polymath, viewed Indian History from a Marxist viewpoint.
-The other Indian scholars of Marxian historiography are R. S. Sharma, Irfan Habib, D. N. Jha, and K. N. Panikkar.
-Other historians such as Satish Chandra, Romila Thapar, Bipan Chandra, Arjun Dev, and Dineshchandra Sircar, are sometimes referred to as "influenced by the marxian approach to history."
+Other Indian scholars of Marxian historiography are R. S. Sharma, Irfan Habib, D. N. Jha, and K. N. Panikkar.
+Historians such as Satish Chandra, Romila Thapar, Bipan Chandra, Arjun Dev, and Dineshchandra Sircar, are sometimes referred to as "influenced by the marxian approach to history."

 The Marxian historiography of India has focused on studies of economic development, land ownership, and class conflict in precolonial India and deindustrialization during the colonial period.

 One debate in Indian history that relates to a historical materialist schema is on the nature of feudalism in India.
 D. D. Kosambi in the 1960s outlined the idea of "feudalism from below" and "feudalism from above".
 Element of his feudalism thesis was rejected by R. S. Sharma in his monograph Indian Feudalism (2005) and various other books.
 However R. S. Sharma also largely agrees with Kosambi in his various other books.
 Most Indian Marxian historians argue that the economic origins of communalism are feudal remnants and the economic insecurities caused by slow development in India.

-The Marxian school of Indian historiography is accused of being too ideologically influenced.
 B. R. Ambedkar criticized Marxists, as he deemed them to be unaware or ignorant of the specifics of caste issues.

-Many have alleged that Marxian historians used negationism to whitewash some of the atrocities committed by Muslim rulers in the Indian Subcontinent.
-Since the late 1990s, Hindu nationalist scholars especially have polemicized against the Marxian tradition in India for neglecting what they believe to be the country's 'illustrious past' based on Vedic-puranic chronology.
+Since the late 1990s, Hindu nationalist scholars have polemicized against the Marxian tradition in India for neglecting what they believe to be the country's 'illustrious past' based on Vedic-puranic chronology.
 An example of such works is Arun Shourie's Eminent Historians (1998).
+According to Amiya Kumar Bagchi, the Marxian school of Indian historiography is too ideologically influenced.
+Some have alleged that some "ultra-Marxist" historians engaged in negationism when questioning the degree of violence committed by Muslim rulers in the Indian Subcontinent.